Leosuziqi/Chrimtax-Lucky-Draw-App-with-Python-Tkinter/README.md

 # Chrimtax-Lucky-Draw-App-with-Python-Tkinter
 ## Introduction
 Develop a user .exe application for Christmas party to generate the list of prizes winner.
-Requirements inclduing:
+Requirements inculding:
 1. Generate random values from the number pool and re-generate if a redundant value occurs.
 2. Enable background music and display GIFs
 3. Be able to run as an .exe file.